logsem/melocoton/README.md

 - Theorem 4.2 is `main_adequacy_trace` in `combined/adequacy.v`
 - The coinductive definition of program executions is `umrel.trace`, defined in `multirelations.v`
-- The definition of the weakest-precondition predicate for multirelation semantics with external calls is `wp_pre`/`wp_pre_cases` in `mlanguage/weakestpre.v`
+- The definition (Fig 10) of the weakest-precondition predicate for multirelation semantics with external calls is `wp_pre`/`wp_pre_cases` in `mlanguage/weakestpre.v`
+- The definition of the weakest-precondition predicate for usual relational semantics (used by IrisML and IrisC) is `wp_pre` in `language/weakestpre.v`

 Section 5: